 Spring semester Start: August 31

 A combination of face-to-face and online learning.
-Students will begin with traditional evening courses and progress toward a completely online program.
+Students will begin with onsite evening courses and progress toward a completely online program.

 Am I eligible to apply as a current nursing student?

-This options is specific to each community college.
+This option is specific to each community college.
 Please visit our ATB page for your community college for further details.

 What additional courses do I need in order to graduate?

 We can provide you with an unofficial credit evaluation to identify your predicted attendance costs and graduation timeline.

 Our students have access to financial aid, flexible courses, and numerous benefits and amenities:

 - Career services and educational programs to support Career Success

 - 24/7 access to online e-structors and live tutors through our Academic Resources